AsteriskAmpersand/Ice-Stable/README.md

 The following changes are targeted at providing HBG a way of dealing with calculated trades at short range, without invalidating its roll.
 - Melee Attack:
   - Stamina consumption increased to 25 (up from 0).
+  - Stamina regeneration is paused during the attack.
   - Hitlag reduced to effectively 1 frame (down from 20).
   - When performed with sufficient stamina:
     - Has 15 frames of Hyperarmor (from frame 7 to 22).
     - Attack speed increased by about 16%.
-    - When successfully hitting a Monster, the hunter gets an additional 15 frames of Hyperarmor.

 #### 【 Numerical Changes 】 ####
 - Close Range Up Mod: Maximum active range increased to 8m (up from 6m).